 I like to write sentences that a thirteen-year-old could follow.

 If they can understand, so can everyone else—including anyone who's skimming.

-This isn't to say children should understand the details.
-Rather, children must be able to follow the logic of your arguments.
+This isn't to say children should understand the details and nuances.
+Rather, I think children should be able to follow the logic of all your arguments.